These six Ontario Parks sure pack a punch when it comes to fall colours:

 Ferris Provincial Park, near Campbellford, is an easy two-hour trip from Toronto.
 Kids love to bike the TransCanada Trail which runs through the park.
 Ranney Ferris Suspension Bridge is a park highlight and one of many fall colour views.

 Ferris’s 3.2 km River Gorge Trail passes the beautiful Ranney Gorge before heading downriver, past an old quarry and a historic “sheep’s wash” turned picnic area.
-Friends of Ferris are hosting a guided Fungi walk in the park on October 3 for just $5 a person.
-The walk starts at 1 p.m.
+Join the Friends of Ferris on October 5th for Bat Day!
+At 1 pm, listen to Dr. Christina Davy talk about her research on bats and what you need to know about installing bat boxes at home.

 One of Ontario’s great fall drives is between the City of Sault Ste.
 Marie and the Town of Wawa.
 The fall colours are stunning and nowhere more so than Lake Superior Provincial Park.
 The park is the transition point between a Great Lakes-St. Lawrence forest of sugar maple, red maple and yellow birch, and boreal forest which is dominated by evergreens.
 That’s what makes this park so special.